tony-waters/tony-waters.github.io/_posts/2026-03-03-demo-spring-rest-app.md

 I have included a GitHub Actions script to [publish the container image](https://github.com/tony-waters/spring-boot-app/blob/main/.github/workflows/publish-image.yml) produced by the [Spring Demo application](https://github.com/tony-waters/spring-boot-app).
 It is published to [GitHub Container Registry](https://github.com/tony-waters/spring-boot-app/pkgs/container/spring-boot-app).

+This image is used by [Part 2](https://tony-waters.github.io/2026/04/06/setup-kind-cluster-v2.html) and [Part 3](https://tony-waters.github.io/2026/05/28/Terraform-an-application.html) of this series of posts.

 ---

 ## K6 tests